 The urban consequences of forced displacement

 Cali has received huge amounts of people fleeing violence from the countryside who have settled in the city’s slums.

 Local newspaper El Pais reported that despite the role the mafias and drug gangs play in the city, the fact that Cali receives so many people from the troubled Pacific coast makes it a “breeding ground” for violence.

 With large numbers of people — often forcibly displaced — arriving with little opportunities or money, combined with a lack of investment in security and social conditions in the city, a toxic environment is left to grow.

-Another news story by El Pais also highlighted the problems caused by migration to the city from the Pacific coast.
+Another news story also highlighted the problems caused by migration to the city from the Pacific coast.

 An obvious solution to the problems would be more investment from the seemingly absent authorities.